danger/danger/README.md

 :busts_in_silhouette:  | `pr_author` | The author who submitted the PR
 :bookmark: | `pr_labels` | The labels added to the PR

 The `Dangerfile` is a ruby file, so really, you can do anything.
-I'll give some examples:
+However, at this stage you need selling on the idea a bit more, so lets take some real examples:

 #### Dealing with WIP pull requests